miscalencu/Npm-React-Digital-Grid/README.md

 ![Deploy Examples](https://github.com/miscalencu/Npm-React-Digital-Grid/workflows/Deploy%20Examples/badge.svg?branch=master)

-This is a React DataGrid features like:
+This is a React DataGrid / DataTable component with features like:

-- flexible formatting
+- flexible formatting - Easily format columns with built-in classes: bold, italic, left, right, etc.. or totaly custom using your own written renderer functions.
-- skins
+- skins - 3 skins available: default, classic and bootstrap.
+You can also write your own skin, it's all about writing your own css file.
-- pagination
+- pagination - Specify the total number of records, the page size and current page and paginator will automatically be rendered with links and actions for each page.
-- sorting
+- sorting - Just specify if a column is `sortable` and automatically you will be able to click on it (with proper UI) and have proper events attached.
-- expandable content
+- expandable content - You want to have a `show more...` or `[+] details` feature on your rows?
+This is built-in and supports any kind of content, even another grid (sub-grid).
-- selection
+- selection - If set, you are able to select one or multiple rows.
+You can also use `Shift` or `Ctrl` to multi-select.
-- events
+- events - You can specify what happens when you click on any of the cells in the grid.
+All data is available in the event parameters.

 ## Installing